Ranger347/HackPack-Portfolio/Weekly Journal/Spring 2024/January.md

 I also learned about the `tree` command, which can be used to list all the recursive files in a directory in a tree based structure.
 After using it for a little while and realizing literally everything has a million directories in it, I also found a `tree -L` which can be used to specify how far down a tree directory to go.

+One final thing is I learned about the `tldr` package.
+It is similar to manual pages (`man`) but it is more simple and to the point with more easy to read examples of how to use a program.
+It isn't a replacement to `man` because it doesn't include system calls but it is very useful for bigger programs.

 ## Week 3: January 26

 ### Recap